ezsystems/requirements/DX/Docker/README.md

 - As an eZ Engineer, I want _(like eZ Developers)_ to get quickly up and running and share environment configuration with team
 - As an eZ QA Engineer, I want to able to easily re-configure blueprint for testing different supported environments
 - As an eZ Support Engineer, I want to be able to re-configure blueprint to replicate customer environments
+- As an eZ PM, I want  a demo images continuously built with latest versions using same blue prints
+  - Would need all features, so for instance Solr for Faceting
+- As as eZ PS, I want to reuse same systems for training and demo use
+  - Would need same needs as eZ Developer to customize the content of the image easily

 ## M1: Docker and Docker-compose configuration in Git